risingwavelabs/risingwave-operator/docs/dev/snake-case.md

     risingwave-in-memory   True      Memory          Memory            v0.1.16   20m
     ```
 5. When we launch the k8s, the k8s will update the name.
 The controller will update the `status` field, the k8s will collect the column we want and show it.

-## 5. Add unit test

-# Reconcile
-1. It is an infinite loop (actually implemented by event-driven + timing synchronization) that constantly compares the desired state with the actual state.
-If there is any discrepancy, the reconcile (tuning) logic is performed to adjust the actual state to the desired state.
-2. The expected state is our object definition (usually a YAML file), the actual state is the current running state in the cluster (usually from the status summary of related resources inside and outside the K8s cluster).
-The final result of tuning is generally some kind of write operation on the controlled object, such as adding/deleting/modifying Pods.
-3. The Reconcile uses a structure concurrency method.
-Different actions and reconciles are performed according to different events.
-Although the k8s change is synchronous, it needs to be entered multiple times before it can be completed.
-4. The meaning of Reconcile is to synchronize the differences between the current status and the expected result.
-5. All things are done in the [risingwave controller](/pkg/controller/risingwave_controller.go), the most important thing is `workflow`.
-Better understand the code with the [blog](https://www.risingwave-labs.com/blog/one-step-towards-cloud-the-risingwave-operator/)
-6. `Join` means that all branches will go in, but `sequential` means that everything is executed sequentially.
-If the first step is wrong, then the subsequent ones will not be done.